-If you are going on a long flight then you may well feel like you might want to do something with your hair before you arrive at your destination to stop yourself looking like you have been dragged through a hedge backwards.
-Obviously you cannot wash your hair conventionally but using a dry shampoo might be an option.
+If you are going on a long flight then you may well feel like you might want to do something with your hair before you arrive at your destination to stop yourself from looking like you have been dragged through a hedge backward.

-So to make sure that you don’t have your dry shampoo confiscated by a security agent at the security checkpoint I have tried to explain the rules below as simply as possible.
+So to make sure that you don’t have your dry shampoo confiscated by a security agent at the security checkpoint I have tried to explain the full rules below as simply as possible.

 Aerosol dry shampoo